manishkatyan/bbb-mp4/README.md

 No changes are required from your side to view MP4 videos created by bbb-mp4.

-As we updated the default playback.html, when you would visit the default playback url - `https://<your-bbb-fqdn>/playback/presentation/2.0/playback.html?meetingId=<meeting_id>` - you will be redirected to the corresponding MP4 video url - `https://<your-bbb-fqdn>/recording/<meeting_id>.mp4`.
+As we updated the default playback.html, when you would visit the default playback url - `https://<your-bbb-fqdn>/playback/presentation/2.0/playback.html?meetingId=<meeting_id>` - you would be redirected to the corresponding MP4 video url - `https://<your-bbb-fqdn>/recording/<meeting_id>.mp4`.

 If you are using Greenlight or Moodle, you will continue to use the same way to view MP4 videos.